 In the vast fields of the common law it is good to know that behind World LII are both the British and Irish LII and the Commonwealth LII.
 In fact you are bound to use materials at both these portals when dealing with legal history concerning the United Kingdom and countries included within the British Commonwealth.
 It is again Scotland which provides historical materials, Scottish Court of Session decisions since 1879, and decisions of the High Court of Justiciary since 1914.

 The Asian LII leads us for example for Japan to laws since 1896, but the series starts really in 1947.
-For legal information about the many islands groups of Oceania which have become independent countries, often with the British Commonwealth, the Pacific LII is often only available starting point, and even the only easily accessible resource center.
+For legal information about the many islands groups of Oceania which have become independent countries, often with the British Commonwealth, the Pacific LII is often the only available starting point, and even the only easily accessible resource center.
 The often very young legal history of these countries is amply documented by the databases of the Pacific LII.
 Some islands are severely threatened by rising sea levels, and it is important for them to start working quickly to preserve their legal heritage.
 In my recent post about the Endangered Archives Projects of the British Library you can read about one of these projects.
 It is true that it can take some effort to find historical materials, but even so often your efforts will be rewarded as more resources become available.

 The pages of the World LII pointing to other legal history resources contained for me at least one pleasant surprises.
-At the portal of The Napoleon Series you will find not only resources about France and the period around 1800.
+At the portal of The Napoleon Series you will find not just resources about France and the period around 1800.
 At a page about government and politics the links range is truly worldwide, featuring both articles and databases from the Balkan to Cambodia.
 Although you find at that page mostly articles, and even short articles, they certainly help to provoke your own thoughts and questions.

 Two directions in legal history